-The Gottman process includes completion of an online assessment which is scored and reviewed by the therapist.
+The Gottman process includes the completion of an online assessment which is scored and reviewed by the therapist.
 This assessment is then used to develop a treatment plan to meet the specific needs of each couple.
 The assessment and associated treatment plan address:

-· Friendship and Intimacy: relationship satisfaction, romance, admiration, emotional disengagement, breakup proneness
+- Friendship and Intimacy: relationship satisfaction, romance, admiration, emotional disengagement, breakup proneness

-· The Safety Scales: trust, chaos, commitment, and emotional philosophies
+- The Safety Scales: trust, chaos, commitment, and emotional philosophies

-· The Conflict Scales: stress, relationship harshness, and conflict management tactics
+- The Conflict Scales: stress, relationship harshness, and conflict management tactics

-· The Shared Meaning System: shared rituals, values, and goals in a relationship
+- The Shared Meaning System: shared rituals, values, and goals in a relationship

-· Individual Areas of Concern: individual risks, safety, sex, depression, drug and alcohol use, domestic violence, anxiety, and other psychological or psychiatric issues requiring attention
+- Individual Areas of Concern: individual risks, safety, sex, depression, drug and alcohol use, domestic violence, anxiety, and other psychological or psychiatric issues requiring attention

 With 20 years of outcome and process research to draw upon, Emotionally Focused Couple’s Therapy (EFT) is one of the most empirically validated approaches to couples therapy.
-EFT is a brief systemic approach that assumes that couple distress is maintained by: 1) the ways in which partners organize and process their emotional experiences, and 2) the patterns of interaction they engage in as a result of their emotions.
+EFT is a brief systemic approach that assumes that couple distress is maintained by: 1) how partners organize and process their emotional experiences, and 2) the patterns of interaction they engage in as a result of their emotions.
 This approach has been proven to help decrease, eliminate, and prevent couple conflict and distress by helping partners to create a secure bond.
 This secure bond is the key element in working through disagreements and attaining that happy, satisfying, and fulfilling partnership partners have either desperately missed, or have been searching for their whole lives.

 The goal of therapy is to learn about yourself and your partner and to identify the patterns of behavior or communication that are causing stress in your relationship.
-Therapy takes time, self-reflection of yourself and empathy toward your partner.
+Therapy takes time, self-reflection of yourself, and empathy toward your partner.